wich229/swap-meet/README.md

 In Wave 5 we will create three additional modules with three additional classes:

+Our new modules should be defined as follows:
 - `Clothing`
+  - Has an attribute `id` that is by default a unique integer
-  - Has an attribute `category` that is `"Clothing"`
+  - Has an attribute `fabric` that is by default the string "Unknown"
-  - Its stringify method returns `"The finest clothing you could wear."`
+    - This attribute describes what fabric the clothing is made from; some example values might be `"Striped"`, `"Cotton"`, or `"Floral"`
+    - When we instantiate an instance of `Clothing`, we can optionally pass in a string with the keyword argument `fabric`
+  - Has a function `get_category` that returns `"Clothing"`
+  - Has a stringify method that returns `"An object of type Clothing with id <id value>.
+It is made from <fabric value> fabric."`
+    - For example, if we had a `Clothing` instance with an `id` of `123435` and a `fabric` attribute that holds `"Wool"`, its stringify method should return `"An object of type Clothing with id 12345.
+It is made from Wool fabric."`

 - `Decor`
-  - Has an attribute `category` that is `"Decor"`
+  - Has an attribute `id` that is by default a unique integer
-  - Its stringify method returns `"Something to decorate your space."`
+  - Holds 2 integer attributes `width` and `length`
+    - Both of these values should be 0 by default
+    - When we instantiate an instance of `Decor`, we can optionally pass in integers with the keyword arguments `width` and `length`
+  - Has a function `get_category` that returns `"Decor"`
+  - Has a stringify method that returns `"An object of type Decor with id <id value>.
+It takes up a <width value> by <length value> sized space."`
+    - For example, if we had a `Decor` instance with an `id` of `123435`, `width` of `3`, and `length` of `7`, its stringify method should return `"An object of type Decor with id 12345.
+It takes up a 3 by 7 sized space."`

 - `Electronics`
+  - Has an attribute `id` that is by default a unique integer

-  - Has an attribute `category` that is `"Electronics"`
+  - Has an attribute `type` that is by default the string "Unknown"
-  - Its stringify method returns `"A gadget full of buttons and secrets."`
+    - This attribute describes what kind of electronic device this is.
+Some example values might be `“Kitchen Appliance”`, `“Game Console”`, or `“Health Tracker”`
+    - When we initialize an instance of `Electronics`, we can optionally pass in a string with the keyword argument `type`
+  - Has an function `get_category` that returns `"Electronics"`
+  - Has a stringify method that returns `"An object of type Electronics with id <id value>.
+This is a <type value> device."`
+    - For example, if we had an `Electronics` instance with an `id` of `123435` and `type` attribute of `"Mobile Phone"`, its stringify method should return `"An object of type Electronics with id 12345.
+This is a Mobile Phone device."`

-- All three classes and the `Item` class have an attribute called `condition`, which can be optionally provided in the initializer.
-The default value should be `0`.
+- All three new classes and the `Item` class have an attribute called `condition`, which can be optionally provided in the initializer.
+The default value should be `0`

-- All three classes and the `Item` class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
-These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
-The one requirement is that the `condition_description` for all three classes above have the same behavior.
+- All three new classes and the `Item` class have an instance method named `condition_description`, which should describe the condition in words based on the value, assuming they all range from 0 to 5.
+  - These can be basic descriptions (eg. 'mint', 'heavily used') but feel free to have fun with these (e.g. 'You probably want a glove for this one...").
+  - The one requirement is that all the classes share the same `condition_description` behavior.

 #### Using Inheritance

 Now, we may notice that these three classes hold the same types of state and have the same general behavior as `Item`.
 That makes this is a great opportunity to use inheritance!
 If you haven't already, go back and implement the `Clothing`, `Decor`, and `Electronics` classes so that they inherit from the `Item` class.
 This should eliminate repetition in your code and greatly reduce the total number of lines code in your program!

-##### Hint: Importing Item
+##### Tip: Importing Item

 You'll need to refer to `Item` in order to declare it as a parent.
 To reference the `Item` class from these modules, try this import line: